ATNoG/ml-meta-perf/assets/docs/08-limitations.md

 Richer *measured* descriptors — inductive bias, hypothesis-space characteristics, optimiser behaviour — would carry none of these caveats and remain the better answer.

 How much more is now measured rather than guessed.
-Tabulating that missing third per model instead of describing it is worth **+0.106** of leave-one-dataset-out R² ([chapter 9](09-model-effects.md)) — which is at most what a *perfect* set of extra descriptors would be worth, since free per-model numbers are the best any descriptor set could do at telling these 25 models apart.
+Tabulating the remaining model effects instead of describing them is worth **+0.017** of leave-one-dataset-out R² ([chapter 9](09-model-effects.md)) — which is at most what a *perfect* set of extra descriptors would be worth, since free per-model numbers are the best any descriptor set could do at telling these 25 models apart.
 It is also why a table is not a substitute for